andyneeb/ansible-demo-app/README.md

 A simple Java Hello World written primarily to showcase Red Hat Ansible Tower.

-#Overview
+# Overview

 Ansible Tower is - among other things - an API to make Ansible playbooks easily consumable and therefore foster collaboration and reuse of playbooks / roles / modules.

 This demo has been created to demonstrate how Ansible Tower can easily be integrated into a typical enterprise toolchain.
 My environment currently uses the following building blocks.
 Those are mere examples and should easily be replaceable by the usual suspects (ie. Github -> Gitlab, Travis -> Jenkins, Artifactory -> Nexus, Slack -> Mattermost ...)

-- Red Hat OpenStack 13 (Queens): IaaS layer providing compute, network, storage and loadbalancing
+- Red Hat OpenStack 13 (Queens): IaaS layer providing compute, network, storage and loadbalancer
-- Github (this repo): SCM for code, playbooks, config, pipeline definiton
+- Github (this repo): SCM for code, playbooks, config, pipeline definition
 - Artifactory: Repository for packaged binaries (single war in this case)
-- Travis CI: Continous Integration / Build system
+- Travis CI: Continuous Integration / Build system
 - Red hat Ansible Tower: Automated provisioning & teardown of test env, deployment, release management, security, role based access

 # High Level Demo Flow